iqm-finland/KQCircuits/docs/user_guide/mask_export.rst

 as well as auxiliary files such as netlists, images and automatic mask documentation.
 The mask scripts can be run either from the macro editor or from the command line using ``klayout -z -r ./scripts/masks/maskname.py``.
+Masks also accept an optional ``-d`` switch to build the mask without KLayout and in a single process thus facilitating debugging mask issues.
+Please note that debug mode lacks certain features that are tied to the presence of KLayout.

 Tutorial
 --------